Mia doesn't come back, and none of Claire's new roommates stick around.

 Greenway walked over the the battered TV.
 "Can't rule out the girlfriend might have pushed her."

 Sandra supposed they couldn't.
 A homicide would do her career good if they were lucky enough to catch one here.
 The family would just have to do with seeing a bit less of her for a few weeks if it turned out to be a big case.
 There was something though, something she'd seen out of the corner of her eye when they arrived.
 Greenway never stopped asking questions and sometimes it was distracting at the wrong moment.

 "Yeah, my eldest is a fan.
 We went to see her a couple of times, she was a real overnight success story.
 He's going to-- how did you know that, Greenway?"

 "Black Swan."
 Greenway held up the open DVD box.
-"Must be still in the player."
+"That's like the costume she was wearing, right?
+Disc must be still in the player."

 And yeah, that was what she'd almost registered when she first walked in.
 How many times Devon had made her sit through that movie?

 "Congrats, Greenway," she sighed.
 "I think you just closed this case."

 Oh well.
 At least she was going to get most of her Sunday.